Václav Roziňák

 Václav Roziňák (December 7, 1922 in Prague, Czechoslovakia – March 1, 1997 in Zürich, Switzerland) was an ice hockey player for the Czechoslovak national team.
 He won a silver medal at the 1948 Winter Olympics.

 In 1950 he was imprisoned with other Czech hockey players by the communist government.
-His career and careers of his colleagues were ended by the communist regime.
+His career and the careers of his colleagues were ended by the communist regime.
 After being released from the prison, he emigrated in 1968 to Switzerland.